venuswku/panel/README.md

 - Make sure your Anaconda environment is activated by running `conda activate mypanelintro` in your terminal.
 - Run the command `panel serve --show --autoreload app.ipynb` in your terminal.
 - A webpage with the URL http://localhost:5006/app will display all Panel objects marked with `.servable()`.
 - Any changes in the notebook will automatically be reflected on the webpage.
+Just in case, refresh the webpage to make sure you see your latest changes.
 - If you installed Panel with a version lower than `0.14.0`, make sure the installed `ipywidgets` package in your environment is lower than version `8.0.1`.
   - See reason for `ipywidgets<8` here: https://github.com/holoviz/panel/issues/3778#issue-1349757718.
   - Check the version of your installed packages by running `conda list`.